Actindo-AG/Documentation/POS/UserInterface/01a_Cashpoint.md

 **Down payment**

 - [+ ADD DOWN PAYMENT]
-    Click this button to collect a down payment, see [Add down payment](#add-down-payment).
-This button is only available, if the *Down payment allowed* setting is activated in the *Global settings*, see [Down payment allowed](../UserInterface/02a_GlobalSettings.md#down-payments-allowed.)
+    Click this button to collect a down payment.
+For detailed information, see [Add down payment](#add-down-payment).
+This button is only available, if the *Down payment allowed* setting is activated in the *Global settings*, see [Down payment allowed](../UserInterface/02a_GlobalSettings.md#down-payments-allowed).

 **Select Payment**